rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_CRYPTO.md

 ### 1. Input Validation

-- Форма входа содержит поля Email и Password.
+- The login form contains Email and Password fields.
-- Валидация на клиенте: email должен быть корректного формата, пароль — обязательное поле.
+- Client-side validation: email must be in a valid format, password is a required field.
-- При ошибках валидации — понятные сообщения под каждым полем.
+- Clear error messages are displayed below each field on validation errors.

 ### 2. Integration with Backend

-- Форма отправляет запрос `POST /auth/login` на кастомный бекенд.
+- The form sends a `POST /auth/login` request to the custom backend.
-- При успешном входе — сохранение JWT токена, перенаправление на Dashboard.
+- On successful login — JWT token is saved, redirect to Dashboard.
-- При неверных учётных данных — понятное сообщение об ошибке.
+- On invalid credentials — a clear error message is shown.

 ### 3. Redirection

-- При успешном входе — перенаправление на Dashboard.
+- On successful login — redirect to Dashboard.
-- Авторизованный пользователь при попытке открыть Login — автоматически перенаправляется на Dashboard.
+- An authenticated user attempting to open Login is automatically redirected to Dashboard.

 ### 4. Navigation

-- Ссылка на страницу регистрации.
+- Link to the registration page.

 ---